March 06, 2018

 Error: EMFILE, Too many open files

 Here’s what I learned when I ran into this error hosting a Node.js app using WebSockets on Ubuntu.

 The word ‘files’ is misleading.
 The problem really is that there are too many ‘file descriptors’ open.
 A file descriptor can be a lot of things, including a handle to an input or output resource, such as a network connection.
-If you are serving HTTP requests with HTTP responses, these file descriptors open and close quickly as requests are served with responses and connections from your server to your clients are opened, responsed to, and close down.
+If you are serving HTTP requests with HTTP responses, these file descriptors open and close quickly.
+They are open from the time the server receives the request until it finishes responding and closes the connection to the client.
 You might never reach the limit and see this error.
-However, if you open a WebSocket connection for each user who stays on the site, you’ll find the count of file descriptors going up and up when visitors stay on your site.
+However, if you open and maintain a WebSocket connection for each user who stays on the site, you’ll find the count of file descriptors going up and up when visitors stay on your site.
 The WebSocket connection stays open for much longer than the HTTP request/response connection, so the network connections (and open file descriptors) accumulate.

 You can get the total count of open file descriptors with:

 wc -l counts the lines)

 If you want to narrow this down to just 1 Node.js process’ open file descriptors, add a filter.
 Find your Node.js process’ PID

 $ ps aux | grep node adam 14980 0.8 0.8 126212 24944 pts/1 Sl+ 12:29 0:02 node server.js

 grep filters them)

 I know the second column is my PID.
 I can use that to filter